Hotell/typescript-lib-starter/README.md

 - if you are in rush and just wanna skip commit message valiation just prefix your message with `WIP: something done` ( if you do this please squash your work when you're done with proper commit message so standard-version can create Changelog and bump version of your library appropriately )

 `yarn cz` - will invoke [commitizen CLI](https://github.com/commitizen/cz-cli)

+### Note

+#### `import()`

+This starter uses latest typescript >=2.4 which adds supprot for lazy loading chunks/modules via `import()`.

+Please note that if you wanna use that feature, compiler will complain because declaration generation is turned on, and currently TS can't handle type generation with types that will be loaded in the future ( lazily )

+How to solve this:
+- turn of type checking and don't generate types for that lazy import: `import('./components/button') as any`
+- or you can use this [temporary workaround](https://github.com/Microsoft/TypeScript/issues/16603#issuecomment-310208259)